webix-hub/docs/data/datatable/overview.md

 <dd>Any column in the table can be hidden (showed) programmatically.</dd>
 <br>
 <dt><a href="datatable/formulas.md">18.
 Math formulas for cells</a></dt>
 <dd>Developers have an opportunity to load data that are stored as mathematical expressions.
-DataTable parses, evalutes such expressions and presents result in the related cells. </dd>
+DataTable parses, evaluates such expressions and presents result in the related cells. </dd>
 <br>
 <dt><a href="datatable/sizing.md#scrolling">19.
 Scrolling options for table viewport</a></dt>
 <dd>When your viewport is less than a page you can enable vertical(horizontal) scrolling to be able to see the hidden info.
 You also have the possibility to enable scrolling by whole rows.</dd>